Aaron Rodgers sought treatments instead of COVID-19 vaccine

 He can’t rejoin the Packers for 10 days, missing Sunday’s game at Kansas City.
 Rodgers must have a negative test to return to the team on Nov.
 13.

-In July, three doctors who specialize in reproductive health vouched for the safety of vaccinations for couples who want to have a baby and urged people to seek out their doctors or nurse practitioners with any questions.
+Many scientists, including three doctors who specialize in reproductive health vouched for the safety of vaccinations for couples who want to have a baby and urged people to seek out their doctors or nurse practitioners with any questions.
+The Centers for Disease Control and Prevention and obstetrician groups also recommend COVID-19 vaccines for pregnant individuals.

-Dr. Stephanie Broadwell of Sanford Health Fargo, Dr. Stephanie Foughty of Altru Health Devils Lake and Dr. Ana Tobiaz of Sanford Health Bismarck basically said to get the vaccine.
+Dr. Stephanie Broadwell of Sanford Health Fargo, Dr. Stephanie Foughty of Altru Health Devils Lake and Dr. Ana Tobiaz of Sanford Health Bismarck said at a virtual North Dakota town hall in July to get the vaccine.

 “I can understand that people are scared, people are nervous,” Broadwell said.
 “I think sometimes there can be information that can be helpful and some that can be somewhat misleading.
 I think it’s just really hard to digest all the information that is out there and stories that are filtering through that maybe even come from trusted sources.”